Hi! Welcome to my blog website, my Full name is Tito Mbariti ( Formerly known as Tito Mbariti Mburu)

 I gained a passion for law back in the year 2000 following my unlawful arrest by police back in Nairobi, Kenya.
 The saga led to me being held incommunicado for several days in a police extortion scheme until I was assisted by a lawyer.
 This left me vowing to learn the law, and to fight for my rights and the rights of others.

 The main reason I joined the profession was to help and advocate for peoples rights, especially those who didn’t have a voice.
 Following Law School I joined a local insurance firm in Kenya.
-I felt that this fell short of my objectives, as I acted in defense of insurance companies, hindering the rightful compensation of families, who had often suffered loss in motor accidents.
+I felt that this fell short of my objectives, as I acted in defence of insurance companies, hindering the rightful compensation of families, who had often suffered loss in motor accidents.
 I yearned to work in a role which would involve assisting the less fortunate, minorities and those fighting for justice against the big corporations and governments.

 I initially thought that I would best achieve this aim by working for civil societies, so I chose to study a Masters in International Law with International Relations, thus equipping myself with the required skills.
 In the UK I sought work with civil societies protecting minorities, and as a migrant I naturally gravitated towards assisting refugees, asylum seekers and other migrants, as I saw the distress caused by the endless red tape and injustices of the system.
 I initially worked for a Legal Aid firm but became frustrated with the increasing reduction of cases in which we could assist.
 I chose to go it alone, assisting clients by offering free initial advice and flexible, reasonable fees.

-Outside of my professional life I am also a husband, married to a very supportive English lady, and a proud father, of two children, who inspires me to continue to fight for a fairer world, where your right to family or private life, is not pegged to how much you earn, the colour of your skin, nationality or any other bureaucratic obstacles created by governments.
+Outside of my professional life I am also a husband, married to a very supportive English lady, and a proud father, of two children, who inspires me to continue to fight for a fairer world, where your right to family or private life, is not pegged to how much you earn, the colour of your skin, or any other bureaucratic obstacles created by governments.

 Outside the office I enjoy being out and about, nature and meeting people from different nationalities and cultures.
 I enjoy cycling, nature walks with my family and doing random things – such as dance to a tune or two (I am an African of course!).
 True to stereotype I also enjoy participating in long distance running events, especially for good causes such as charity fundraising.